sjchiass/kibbot/README.md

 In order to start the web server in development mode,

 ```
+. .venv/bin/activate
 flask --app kibbot run --host=0.0.0.0
 ```

 To run using a better server, install gunicorn with `pip install gunicorn`, then use

 ```
+. .venv/bin/activate
 gunicorn -w 1 -b 0.0.0.0:5000 kibbot:app
 ```

-Make sure to only use one worker so that there are not multiple requests at once to the dispenser. **Test whether flask-limiter works with multiple workers**
+Make sure to only use one worker so that there are not multiple requests at once to the dispenser.
+With only one worker, requests will happen in sequence, and the motor will keep running until it has completed them all.

 ### A systemd service